icopy-site/awesome/docs/awesome/free-for-dev.md

   * [konghq.com/](https://konghq.com/) — API Marketplace and powerful tools for private and public APIs.
 With the free tier, some features are limited such as monitoring, alerting and support
   * [MailboxValidator](https://www.mailboxvalidator.com) — Email verification service using real mail server connection to confirm valid email.
 Free API plan has 300 verifications per month.
   * [monkeylearn.com](https://monkeylearn.com/) — Text analysis with machine learning, free 300 queries/month
+  * [OCR.Space](https://ocr.space/) — An OCR API which parses image and pdf files returning the text results in JSON format.
+25,000 requests per month free.
   * [parsehub.com](https://parsehub.com/) — Extract data from dynamic sites, turn dynamic websites into APIs, 5 projects free
   * [Pixela](https://pixe.la/) - Free daystream database service.
 All operations are performed by API.
 Visualization with heat maps and line graphs is also possible.
   * [Postman](https://postman.com) — Simplify workflows and create better APIs – faster – with Postman, a collaboration platform for API development.
 Use the Postman App for free forever.
 Postman cloud features are also free forever with certain limits.